Enterprise Service Management (ESM)

 Assessment is conducted to see if services are being delivered as promised

-Benefits of ITSM
+Benefits of ESM

 - Optimized processes, workflow, automation, and alerting eliminates unnecessary manual intervention.
 Thanks to ESM, self-service and self-help capabilities are easily accessible by employees.